cccbr/runningatower/content/docs/bellchamber/_index.md

 ![Art design](art_350.jpg)

-***[ART](../glossary/#art)*** recommend one based on an old cycle inner tube.
+***[ART](../glossary/#art)*** recommend a tie based around an old cycle inner tube.

 ## Sound Control

 Sound control may be present.
-This may consist of shutters, trapdoors, etc. Installations are bespoke to the individual towers.
+This may consist of shutters, trapdoors, etc. Installations are bespoke to individual towers.
 It is essential that the method of operation is well documented alongside when it should be used.
-Further details can be found at [sound control in towers](https://cccbr.org.uk/wp-content/uploads/2021/01/Mike-Banks-noise.pdf).
+Further details can be found at [sound control in towers (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2021/01/Mike-Banks-noise.pdf).

 ## Image Credits